-arg1 Description gcs A string-handle of the current system 'top/test1' A string-handle of a system called test1.
+arg1 Description 'top/test1' A string-handle of a system called test1.
 In this case, xlAddTerms is passed a handle to a system.
 This will run xlAddTerms on all the blocks under test1, including all children blocks of Subsystems. {'top/test1'} A block list of string handles.
 In this case, xlAddTerms is passed a handle to a block.
 This will run xlAddTerms only on the block called test1, and will not process child blocks. {'t/b1';'t/b2';'t/b3'} A block list of string handles.
 [1;2;3] A block list of numeric handles.